tim-one/tim-one.github.io/psf/xxxx.md

 Note that I never said the skit was funny.
 I said the _show_ was funny, to help date it.
-Even then, the "wink" was a telegraphic clue about a larger digression that wasn't worth typing out: the meaning of "generally funny" is subjective.
+Even then, the "wink" was a telegraphic clue about a larger digression that wasn't worth typing out: the meaning of "genuinely funny" is subjective.
 But it's a fact that the Akroyd/Curtin days are widely viewed as being SNL's "Golden Years".

 Neither did I say, or imply, that SNL was funny _because_ it used the word "slut".